Study conceptualizes GenAI-driven Industry 6.0 with a successful swarm demonstration

 “We measured the time required for CAD engineers to build the drawing and time spent for each stage of the process by humans and Industry 6.0,” said Tsetserukou.
 “Surprisingly, we achieved a tremendous advantage with an average 4.4 factor of improvement.
 GenAI generated 3D CAD designs 47 times faster than its human counterparts, completing the task in 30 seconds.”

 In their initial demonstration, the researchers also found that drones could also deliver and assemble items faster than human agents.
-As robotic systems and computational tools are still improving, in future years these observed times could be reduced further.
+As and computational tools are still improving, in future years these observed times could be reduced further.

 “In addition to the robotic gripper, GenAI successfully designed a coffee grinder, glasses, scissors and even a quadcopter body,” said Tsetserukou.
 “This does not mean that the design is perfect and optimal, but it proves that GenAI has a strong potential to learn how to deliver a high-quality design in the future.
 Thus, we can achieve a customized and unique product for each user instead of mass-production.”